 ‘The Superman 5 Film Collection’ DVD contains the original four movies of ‘Superman’ with Christopher Reeve as well as the 2006 film ‘Superman Returns’ with Brandon Routh.
 The Christopher Reeve era of ‘Superman’ is my favourite as my Dad introduced ‘Superman: The Movie’ and ‘Superman II’ to me.

 Having seen many superhero franchises in movies and TV shows, I would consider Spider-Man, Superman and Batman as three of the most iconic and popular superheroes ever created.
 Spider-Man will always be my favourite, but I have this fondness for Superman as he was the first one I saw.

 I saw ‘Superman II’ first before ‘Superman: The Movie’.
 But the first ‘Superman’ is a great introduction to the Man of Steel from the planet Krypton.
 I was so intrigued to find out who he was.

-‘Superman’ begins on the planet Krypton where Marlon Brando as Jor-El sentences three criminals, General Zod, Ursa and Non for crimes against their battle.
-These three will return in the next movie.
+‘Superman’ begins on the planet Krypton where Marlon Brando as Jor-El sentences three criminals, Terence Stamp as General Zod, Sarah Douglas as Ursa and Jack O’Halloran as Non for crimes against their kind.
+These three will return in the next film.

 Meanwhile Krypton is about to be burned up by its own red son.
 Jor-El sends his son Kal-El in a spaceship to escape Krypton’s planet.
 The spaceship escapes Krypton and heads off to planet Earth.